-Certain incentive stock options granted were directly attributable to exploration and evaluation expenditures on mineral properties and were therefore capitalized to mineral properties.
-In addition, certain incentive stock options were subject to vesting provisions.
-These two factors result in differences between the aggregate fair value of incentive stock options granted and total share-based payments expenses during the years.
-Total share-based payments expense during the years ended December 31, 2018 and 2017 was classified within the financial statements as follows:
+Certain stock options granted were directly attributable to exploration and evaluation expenditures on mineral properties and were therefore capitalized to mineral properties.
+In addition, certain stock options were subject to vesting provisions.
+These two factors result in differences between the aggregate fair value of stock options granted and total share-based payments expensed during the periods.
+Total share-based payments expense during the years ended December 31, 2019 and 2018 was classified within the financial statements as follows:

-For the year ended December 31,
+For the ye For the year ended December 31,

-Statements of Net Loss: 2018 2017
+Statements of Net Loss: 2019 2019 201

-General and administration \$ 2,254 \$ 3,401
+General and administration \$ 824 \$ 2,254

-Exploration and evaluation 106 1,130
+Exploration and evaluation 143 106

-Investor relations and marketing communications 437 728
+Investor relations and marketing communications 325 437

-Corporate development and due diligence 235 238
+Corporate development and due diligence 304 235

-Subtotal \$ 3,032 \$ 5,497
+Subtotal \$ 1, 596 \$ 3,032

-F ember 31,
+For the year ended December 31

-Statements of Financial Position: 2018 2017
+Statements of Financial Position: 2019 2018

-Mineral Properties \$ \$ 1,169 55
+Mineral Properties \$ 572 \$ 1,169

-Total \$ 4,201 \$ 5,552
+Total \$ 2,168 \$ 4,201